 “The Judicial Branch derives its legitimacy, not from following public opinion, but from deciding by its best lights whether legislative enactments of the popular branches of Government comport with the Constitution.
-The doctrine of stare decisis is an adjunct of this duty and should be no more subject to the vagaries of public opin- ion than is the basic judicial task” Casey, 505 U. S., at 963 (Rehnquist, C. J.)
+The doctrine of stare decisis is an adjunct of this duty and should be no more subject to the vagaries of public opinion than is the basic judicial task”.
+Casey, 505 U.S. at 963 (Rehnquist, C. J.)

-In suggesting otherwise, the Casey plurality went beyond this Court's role in our constitutional system.

-The Casey plurality “call[ed] the contending sides of a national controversy to end their national division,” and claimed the authority to impose a permanent settlement of the issue of a constitutional abortion right simply by saying
+In suggesting otherwise, Casey overreached.
+Politics is not the business of courts, and courts do not have the experience or the talents to succeed at it.
+The Casey plurality tried to “call the contending sides of a national controversy to end their national division” and to permanently settle the issue of abortion simply by saying

-that the matter was closed.
-Id., at 867.
+That the matter was closed.
+Idem at 867.
 That unprecedented claim exceeded the power vested in us by the Constitution.
-As Hamilton famously put it, the Constitution gives the judiciary “neither Force nor Will.”
+As Hamilton famously put it, the Constitution gives the judiciary “neither Force nor Will”.
 The Federalist No. 78, p.
 523 (J. Cooke ed.
 1961).
 Our sole authority is to exercise “judgment”—which is to say, the authority to judge what the law means and how it should apply to the case at hand.
 Ibid.
-The Court has no authority to decree that an erroneous precedent is permanently exempt from evaluation under traditional stare decisis principles.
-A precedent of this Court is subject to the usual principles of stare decisis under which adherence to precedent is the norm but not an inexorable command.
-If the rule were otherwise, erroneous decisions like Plessy and Lochner would still be the law.
-That is not how stare decisis operates.
+The Court has no authority to decree that an erroneous precedent is permanently exempt from evaluation under traditional stare decisis.
+Decisions are subject to the usual principles of stare decisis, under which adherence to precedent is a norm but not a necessity.
+Otherwise, Plessy and Lochner would still be law.
+That is not how stare decisis works.